- In general, music is protected by copyrights. Don’t infringe them.

 Can a music sample be used in remixes and arrangements?

 No, it is the same situation as described above.
 Taking a sample and rearranging it without clearance would still violate copyright.

-If you are looking for a good software for combining audio samples with your recorded voice over, check out this our recommendations on best podcast editing software.
+If you are looking for good software for combining audio samples with your recorded voice-over, check out our recommendations on best podcast editing software.